youldash/DRL-Continuous-Control/REPORT.md

 ### Added Noise

 The **DDPG** algorithm implementation also incorporates a sample of the [Ornstein–Uhlenbeck stochastic process](https://en.wikipedia.org/wiki/Ornstein–Uhlenbeck_process).
 See `noise.py` implementation details, and on the previous link for a detailed mathematical description on the process.

-## Alternatives to Deep Deterministic Policy Gradients

-> The [Proximal Policy Optimization (PPO)](https://medium.com/@jonathan_hui/rl-proximal-policy-optimization-ppo-explained-77f014ec3f12) algorithm (see [this paper](https://arxiv.org/abs/1707.06347)) is a good alternative to solving the environment using DDPG.
-According to the [published benchmarks](https://arxiv.org/pdf/1604.06778.pdf), the PPO strategy also shows better results in continuous control tasks.

-Perhaps, with the possibility of reaching better outcomes in the future, further implementations using this strategy might well be included this repository (for public benefit).

 ## Early Attempts